 Quick Sprout home page screenshot.

-Instead of a full navigation menu, there is a simple “hamburger” menu, our newsletter CTA, and a single featured article.
+On a mobile phone, the above-the-fold layout is cleaner: a hamburger menu, our newsletter CTA, and a single featured article.

 Quick Sprout mobile view screenshot.